3 October 2015

 Some photos of Ken’s mural on Cambria bridge and other places from the Swindon Local flickr collection: https://www.flickr.com/photos/swindonlocal/6963182216/in/album-72157626532266648/

 The 200 foot artwork depicts key people, buildings and organisations, linked together by an old style police box at one end and the Dr Who Tardis at the other.
 It has been produced by local artists Ed Russell and James Habgood of The Visual Drop.
 They did it in collaboration with young people from ‘The Railway Kids’ youth club organised by the Mechanics’ Institution Trust.
 All in partnership with Swindon Borough Council.”

 I LOVE the TARDIS – I really, WANT that on my garden wall.
 Notice how the chimney on a roof behind the TARDIS section looks like the light on top of the Police box.

 The mural also features Edith New the Swindon campaigner for votes for women.

 Did I mention that I love the TARDIS?

 Community Arts Organisations Represented

-Two key community arts organisations have been chosen for the wall:
+Two key community arts organisations got chosen for the wall: